Shin pain and the Tibialis Anterior muscle

 What causes TA shin pain

 TA pain is usually a result in overuse causing the muscle to fatigue causing pain.
 Problems generally occur when the person is getting into regular physical activity.
-For example a person may start running 5km for the first time or start playing a sport such as soccer where the foot is resisting the impact of a kick, the TA and extensors need to be competent.
+For example, a person may start running 5km for the first time or start playing a sport such as soccer where the foot is resisting the impact of a kick, the TA and extensors need to be competent.
 Other triggers can be from driving where the TA is contracted for long periods to keep the foot in a dorsiflexed position.
 Tight calf muscles can cause the TA to overwork when keeping the foot up while driving or kicking etc.

 Running technique with inadequate footwear and terrain are main causative factors for the active person to consider.

 It is integral that you seek treatment as soon as possible.
-Soft tissue release techniques and foam rolling are good to help reduce muscle tone and relive pain in the short term.
+Soft tissue release techniques and foam rolling are good to help reduce muscle tone and relieve pain in the short term.
 Changes in running technique and footwear should be addressed.
 Excessive heel strike and over-striding increased strain on many muscle groups.
-Running should be focused on cadence (step rate) rather than stride length, keeping the landing foot under the bodies centre of mass.
+Running should be focused on cadence (step rate) rather than stride length, keeping the landing foot under the body’s centre of mass.

 Orthoses may be able to support the foot’s arch and facilitate movement in a correct foot posture.
 As the TA supports the arch, a level of arch support may be utilised to reduce the strain of the TA pulling the arch up.